 In fact, you may have a tapeworm infection and not even know it, especially if the tapeworm exits your body on its own.

 If your doctor confirms you have a tapeworm infection, follow their instructions to lessen the risk of complications.
 If left untreated, there’s the risk of developing an invasive infection which can affect your tissue and organs.
 This can lead to brain swelling, inflammation, and intestinal blockage.

 Tapeworm infections are preventable.
 Prevention starts with good hygiene.
 Always wash your hands after using the bathroom and before handling food.

 The proper way to wash your hands is with warm soapy water.
 Lather the soap and rub your hands together for 20 seconds.
-This is roughly the length of singing the “Happy Birthday” song twice, says the CDC.
+This is roughly the length of singing the “Happy Birthday” song twice, says the

 You can also protect yourself by washing fruits and vegetables before eating.
 Additionally, make sure meat is completely cooked before consuming.
 Eating raw or undercooked pork, beef, or fish raises the risk of infection.